-Hiking Distance: Woods Canyon Trail, 10 miles round trip, or turn around at any point
+Hiking Distance: Woods Canyon Trail, 4.3 miles one way, or turn around at any point

 Viewing Tip: Look for wildflowers in the spring.
 At approximately 2.3 miles stop for a snack break in the boulder wash and enjoy the spring water flowing through Dry Beaver Creek.